EddieIvan01/win32api-practice/oxid-nic-resolver/README.md

 # OXIDNicResolver

-Retrieve nic's network address(NetBIOS, Domain name, IPv4, IPv6 or another protocol sequence) from remote machine via RPC/135 without authentication
+Retrieve nic's network address(NetBIOS, FQDN, IPv4, IPv6 or another protocol sequence) from remote machine via RPC/135 without authentication

 Different from other implementations on GitHub, this proj is implemented with native API: invoke `IObjectExporter::ServerAlive2`, then parse the StringBindings